How to Get Blood Sugar Readings on Your Smartwatch Using Gluroo

 Having blood glucose (BGL) levels on hand at all times, whether the numbers are your own or from someone you love, is an important tool for improving your blood sugar levels.
 Although you can always pull out your phone and check your Continuous Glucose Monitor (CGM) readings in Gluroo or in your first-party CGM app (Dexcom G6, etc.), it’s nice to be able to simply glance down at your watch and not interrupt whatever else you’re doing.

-In this article, we’re going to discuss how you can use Gluroo to see your blood glucose data on your smartwatch.
+In this article, we’re going to discuss how you can use Gluroo to see your blood sugar readings on your smartwatch.
 The watches we cover here are:

 • Apple watches